 #5 – Liquidating Dividends

-ABC Ltd is going for liquidation and wants to settle the equity holders of the company by payment of Dividends.
-Amount of liquidating dividend is $5,00,000
+ABC Ltd is going for liquidation and wants to settle the company’s equity holders by payment of Dividends.
+The amount of liquidating dividend is $5,00,000

 Below mentioned are some of the Advantages of the Dividends to the Shareholders and also to the Company:

-- It shows a sign of stability of the company, which pays dividends to its shareholders on a periodic basis.
+- It shows a sign of the company’s stability, which pays its shareholders dividends periodically.
 Since it is a tax-free receipt in the hands of the shareholders, they are more interested in companies that pay dividends regularly.
+Therefore, this clears the air around is dividend expense tax deductible.

 - It gives the shareholder the belief that the company is earning sufficient profits to take care of its investors in the long term.

-- The shareholders get the return on their investments on a period intervals of time without selling the stocks in the open market.
+- The shareholders get a return on their investments for some time without selling the stocks in the open market.
 This improves the holding capacity of the unitholders for more capital gains in the future.

-- The rating of the company improves as compared to its peers since it shows the intent of the management to distribute the excess cash or surplus profits to the owners of the company without siphoning the funds for personal benefit.
+- The rating of the company improves as compared to its peers since it shows the intent of the management to distribute the excess cash or surplus profits to the owners without siphoning the funds for personal benefit.

 - Since the shareholders are used to regular dividend payments, any gap in the same may result in panic among the unitholders forcing them to sell the shares in the open market in pressure, thus pulling down the stock price at the end.

-- Regular dividend payments hamper the growth strategy of the company since all the excess cash available is paid out without investing the same in long term assets that may reap extra benefits to the company.
+- Regular dividend payments hamper the company’s growth strategy since all the excess cash available is paid out without investing the same in long-term assets that may reap extra benefits to the company.

-- Monitoring of the unpaid dividend account and ensuring all the compliances for the same with regards to the payment & transfer of unpaid dividends as per the company’s act are duly followed.
+- Monitoring the unpaid dividend account and ensuring all the compliances for the same with regards to the payment & transfer of unpaid dividends as per the company’s activities are duly followed.